fChristenson/My-life-as-a-programmer/README.md

 > Why is Java losing popularity?

-> Why do programmers use the ternary operator instead of explicitly writing out an if statement?

 > As a software developer/engineer, what technologies do you feel are a waste of time learning?
 Why?

 > What tech job interviews do not require knowledge of data structures and algorithms?

 > What is the most useful code comment you've seen?

-> What programming concept went too far?

 > Which software language is best for developing a website that can scale to over 100 million users?